 Since the LLC resonant converter is controlled by the switching frequency, the output voltage ripple is caused by the noise spectrum spread technique.
 In this study, we propose a compensation circuit that suppresses the voltage ripple by the spectrum spread.
-As mentioned in Section 1.1, the output voltage of the LLC resonant converter is controlled by the switching frequency $f{sw}$ , and this time the duty ratio of the switching pulse is fixed to 50%.
-The amplitude $A_1$ in the fundamental frequency f and variable duty ratio D.
+As mentioned in Section 1.1, the output voltage of the LLC resonant converter is controlled by the switching frequency f{sw} , and this time the duty ratio of the switching pulse is fixed to 50%.
+The amplitude A_1 in the fundamental frequency of the rectangular wave is changed according to the following equation of amplitude A, frequency f and variable duty ratio D.